-Where economic it is UnitedNetworks policy to refurbish distribution transformers by retaining the core and replacing the tank.
+Where economic it is UnitedNetworks policy to refurbish distribution transformers.

 4.3.8 Distribution switchgear

 Distribution switchgear includes switches that make and break electrical circuits that are carrying their rated electrical load or less.
 This switchgear is not intended to interrupt circuits under fault conditions.
 The switches may be operated manually or using a motorised mechanism, and may be air, resin, oil, SF_6 or vacuum insulated.